MMintUK/portfolio-shop/projects/no-stopping-framed.md

 draft: false
 title: NO STOPPING
 description: |
   Why did the kitten cross the road?
-To challenge the 'NO STOPPING' sign of course! **[SHOP NOW](https://shop.mmint.uk/products/no-stopping-framed-print)**
+To challenge the 'NO STOPPING' sign of course! <a href="/shop/" class="btn-shop-now">SHOP NOW</a>
 year: 13/09/2023
 position: 10
 images: